Lesson video

 So let's start with our first new feeling bad word.

-Before I tell you what word we are looking at first, I want you to have a really close look at the picture that's on the screen.
+Before I tell you what word is we are looking at first, I want you to have a really close look at the picture that's on the screen.

 What is happening in this picture?
 What do you think Grit is feeling?
 How does he seem?
-In a moment, you can pause the video and discuss this with your partner or with your class or whoever you're with, or you can just have a think about it by yourself.
+In a moment, you can pause the video, and discuss this with your partner or with your class or whoever you're with, or you can just have a think about it by yourself.

-So pause the video now and off you go.
+So, pause the video now, and off you go.

 Okay, so in this picture, Grit seems really sad, doesn't he?
 He looks really unhappy.